coreyshuman/Constellation/README.md

 # Constellation
-A physics-based constellation-like animation in JavaScript View it here: http://coreyshuman.com/projects/constellation/
+A physics-based constellation-like animation in JavaScript.
+View it here: http://coreyshuman.com/projects/constellation/